LLC Bank Account: Everything You Need to Know

 If you need more time to submit your taxes, you can submit an extension form to receive five extra months.
 You can use Form 8832 to elect corporate tax treatment for your LLC.

 If you need help with an LLC bank account, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.